 What determines the cost of living in an Assisted Living and Independent Living community?

-The cost of living in either an Assisted or Independent Living community, will usually depend on the size/type of your living unit and the services you need.
-Assisted living communities are required to disclose all available services and fees.
+The cost of living in either an Assisted Living or Independent Living community will usually depend on the size/type of your living unit and the services you need.
+Assisted Living communities are required to disclose all available services and fees.

-Are the assisted living community employees required to be trained?
+Are Assisted Living community employees required to be trained?

-Yes.
-All staff is trained in first-aid and CPR.
+Yes – all staff is trained in first-aid and CPR.
 In addition, employees are required to be trained on a variety of key topics applicable to their assigned duties.
-Some positions require specific certifications, such as the Certified Medication Aides.
+Some positions require specific certifications, such as Certified Medication Aides.

-Do long term care insurance policies pay for services in assisted living communities?
+Does long-term care insurance pay for services in Assisted Living communities?